Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Images](/Assets/Screenshots/PIM/DataTypes/Images.png "[Images]")

 The data type *Images* is used to attach images.
 You can configure the filename prefix of the uploaded image, the allowed number of images and the file extensions.
 A preview of the uploaded images is displayed in the product view.
-In the PIM basic product set, the following attributes have the data type *Images*:
+In the *PIM Basic Set*, the following attributes have the data type *Images*:
 - Images

 ### Configuration